iccaving/icccsite/template.md

 Thumbl: filename including extension of image in photoarchive folder to display as the left thumbnail on the main index page

 Thumbr: same but the right thumbnail

+Author: The authors of the article, seperated by commas e.g. "Stores Gnomes, Stores Mice"

 Status: Set this to "draft" if you don't want it to appear on the site yet or delete entirely if you do